jmacdonald/triage/README.md

 ### Conversation-Driven Workflow

 Comments are an integral part of every request.
 It's usually the case that the initial request doesn't have enough detail.
-Comments allow the conversation to continue and keeps all of the information where it belongs: with the original request.
+Comments allow the conversation to continue, while keeping all of the information where it belongs: with the original request.

 ### Notifications

-Comments, re-assignments, status changes; users are kept up to date on a regular basis, without being overwhelmed with emails.
+Comments, re-assignments, and status changes; users are kept up to date on a regular basis without being inundated with emails.
 Triage intelligently notifies users when important events occur that relate to them and their requests.

 ### Twitter-Style Mentions

 Responding to a request and need to pull someone else in on the conversation?
-Mentions allow you to send messages to other users and bring their attention to the request.
-They're ideal for leveraging expertise that might not be directly involved in the request.
+Mentions allow you to reference other users, bringing their attention to the request.
+They're ideal for leveraging expertise that might not be directly involved.

 ### Auto Assignment